JamesDawson/PorterAnsibleDemo/README.md

 * Investigate using Ansible to codegen the `porter.yaml` file (e.g. to automate parameter authoring)
 * Enable passing arbitrary Ansible arguments through the `porter install` command (i.e. to provide greater adhoc control)
+* Bundling the automation and configuration seperately (i.e. a configuration bundle per enviroment for this use case), then use Porter's [bundle dependencies feature](https://porter.sh/dependencies/) to re-combine them at deployment time